Paedogeddon: Reception

 The immediate popular response was overwhelmingly negative.
 There were an estimated two million viewers at the beginning of the special, and by the time it finished one million viewers had switched off.
 BT then received thousands of directory enquires for the Channel 4 complaints department.
 Its switchboard became jammed with 2,000 calls, with an additional 1,000 complaints made to the Independent Television Commission (ITC).
 Sarah Arnold writing for News of the World claimed the Channel 4 offices in London were seen by police hours after it aired due to bomb threats.
 The Metropolitan Police also received complaints.

 There was a tabloid campaign against Morris.
 The Daily Mail decried the special in a headline quoting Minister for Child Protection Beverley Hughes, that read "unspeakably sick", and described it as "filth for the delectation of perverts" created under the boastful facade of liberal values that in fact concealed a lack of creativity and intelligence in television making.
-Simon Heffer wrote it was, "the most grievous breach of taste I have ever witnessed on TV, and a programme that only a small proportion of the psychologically sick could have found enjoyable" adding he could only watch half of it.
 Hughes later admitted she had not seen the special.
+Simon Heffer wrote it was "the most grievous breach of taste I have ever witnessed on TV, and a programme that only a small proportion of the psychologically sick could have found enjoyable" adding he could only watch half of it.

-Scenes highlighted as being disturbing included Morris posing as a rapper who dates children, who is named "JLB8" and performs with a dummy of a child attached to his crotch, and another where Morris as a studio presenter presents a boy to a paedophile placed in a pillory.
+Scenes highlighted as being disturbing included Morris posing as a rapper who dates children, who is named "JLB8" and performs with a dummy of a child attached to his crotch, and another where Morris as a studio presenter presents a boy to a paedophile (played by Simon Pegg) placed in a pillory.